anirudh-muthusundaram/anirudh-muthusundaram/README.md

 ## About Me

 I am a recent Master's graduate in Computer Science and Engineering from the University at Buffalo, specializing in the practical application of technology to address real-world challenges.
-My expertise encompasses data engineering, machine learning, blockchain development, and full-stack web development.
+My expertise encompasses Generative AI, Machine Learning, Chain of Thoughts Prompting, and LLM Customization (FT and RLHF with Reasoning).

 - 🔭 I’m currently working on AI Agents centered on Blockchain applications.
 - 🌱 I’m currently learning more about Langgraph and Langchain.